barshag/Vanilla/src/content/index.md

 # One stop place for your viral journey.

-We deliver the most advanced A.I models, in order to amplify your uniqueness and message to the whole world.
+We deliver the most advanced A.I models, in order to amplify your messages to the whole world.